Skip to main content

 OEM parts are made by the same factories that supply Apple, but sold through alternative channels.
 Think of it as the same production line, different packaging:

-- Best value — 30–50% cheaper than genuine, very close quality
+• Best value — 30–50% cheaper than original, very close quality

 Aftermarket / Third-Party Copy Screens